How to Use a Torque Wrench

 With a torque wrench and the manufacturer’s torque value in hand, the problem is solved: A “clicker” torque wrench makes an audible click when you’ve reached the set torque, and with a “beam”-style wrench, you just watch the scale and stop at the right number.

 Torque wrenches come in four styles: clicker style, bending beam, dual beam and digital.
-Dual beam and digital wrenches are the most expensive ($200 to $400), and they're overkill for most of us.
-You simply don't need to spend that kind of money to get accurate results.
+Dual beam and digital wrenches are the most expensive, and they’re overkill for most of us.
+You simply don’t need to spend that kind of money to get accurate results.
 As long as you follow our usage tips, you can torque nuts and bolts with any of these wrenches.

 You can find economy clicker-style torque wrenches at most home centres and online.
 They work well if you just need a torque wrench for a single tightening project.
 But economy torque wrenches don’t hold their calibration very long, and most calibration services won’t recalibrate them.
 Consider it a disposable “one-project” tool.